polypoly/Cas9/README.md

   * The pdf file contains the MSA plot.

 ## Example:
-For target sequence, use CGCGTCTTGTCGAACGAAGCCT.
+For target sequence, use GTGTGTTATCGCGTCTTGTCGAAC.
 For example DNA sequences, find them in the test.zip folder.
 The output should be identical to the SeqInfo.pdf and SeqInfo.R files in this repository.